lobotomoe/lobotomoe/README.md

 - 🌱 I’m currently learning how to make valuable and profitable products with minimal costs
 - 👯 I’m looking to collaborate on social projects
 - 🤔 I’m looking for help with english :D
-- 💬 Ask me about React / React-Native / Node.js / WebSockets / web-conferencing / Laravel
+- 💬 Ask me about TypeScript / Node.js / React / React-Native / WebSockets
 - 📫 How to reach me: @m_surf in Telegram
 - 💻 Looking my code?
 Try [this](http://github.com/lobotomoe/ethorn)